lab1092/blender-manual_ja/manual/textures/types/procedural/clouds.rst

 Color
    The noise gives an RGB value
 Noise
-   :guilabel:`Soft` or :guilabel:`Hard`, changes contrast and sharpness Size
+   *Soft* or *Hard*, changes contrast and sharpness Size
    The dimension of the Noise table
 Depth
-   The depth of the :guilabel:`Clouds` calculation.
+   The depth of the *Clouds* calculation.
 A higher number results in a long calculation time, but also in finer details.

 Technical Details